- Previous 0/16154

-Oval handle from a transport amphora.
+Oval handle from a pottery transport amphora.
 Clay medium non-micaceous red-brown; mixed inclusions.
 Rectangular stamp at top of handle with Greek inscription and prow symbol.

 - 325BC-275BC (circa)